crivera2013/assessment-crivera/README.md

 - no FX data
 - coupon payments follow a fixed, standard schedule

-The 5 bonds chosen were strictly US treasuries or American corporate bonds because of their simplicity.
+The 5 bonds chosen were strictly American corporate bonds because of their simplicity.

 Because of time constraints, I had to choose between creating and launching an interactive web application or less reproducible code that could handle more complicated Fixed Income and derivatives products.